thesephist/animated-value/README.md

 ### Torus

-[Torus](https://github.com/thesephist/torus) is a lightweight UI framework I wrote with a declarative UI rendering API.
+[Torus](https://github.com/thesephist/torus) is a lightweight UI framework I wrote with a declarative UI rendering API, and it goes well with `animated-value`.
 Here's what the equivalent component and animation would look like in Torus.

 ```javascript
 class AnimatedSquare extends Component {